fallen-icarus/cardano-loans/README.md

 claim the remaining collateral.
 Furthermore, the owner of this NFT is able to update the required payment address for the loan, even after it has started.
 This NFT is effectively the loan bond that can be freely traded on a secondary market.
-- **Over-Collateralized, Under-Collateralized, or Fully-Collateralized Loans** - lenders and borrowers can set the relative values of the collateral assets to anything they want.
+- **Over-Collateralized, Under-Collateralized, Fully-Collateralized, or Unsecured Loans** - lenders and borrowers can set the relative values of the collateral assets to anything they want.
 If they set the relative values above the market price, that is an over-collateralized loan; at the market price would be a fully-collateralized loan; and below the market price would be an under-collateralized loan.
 If lenders think the value of the collateral will change over the course of the loan's lifetime, they can set the relative values in such a way to minimize this risk.
+Lenders can also choose to offer unsecured loans.
 - **A Single DApp Address for each Borrower** - every borrower gets their own personal DApp address.
 All negotiations involving the borrower take place in this address and all active loans live in this address.
 This makes it very easy for front-ends to integrate Cardano-Loans as well as for borrowers